bisnad/MotionUtilities/Qtm2Osc/README.md

 #### Start

 The Qualisys Track Manager software should be started before the Qtm2Osc.
-Qtm2Osccan be started either by double clicking the qtm_to_osc.bat (Windows) or qtm_to_osc.sh (MacOS) shell scripts or by typing the following commands into the Anaconda terminal:
+Qtm2Osccan be started either by double clicking the qtm_to_osc.bat (Windows) shell scripts or by typing the following commands into the Anaconda terminal:

 ```
 conda activate qtm